Our journey into the multiple dimensions of perspective begins here.

 Visual Perspective (first type) is concerned with forming views of three-dimensional reality.
 Ergo understanding the different categories of space is of central importance if we wish to understand perspective.

 Perspective seeks to reflect visual aspects of the Physical World (typically).

-Perspective is concerned with obtaining views of space (of one category or another), and it deals with transformation of one kind of space to another kind of space.
+Perspective is concerned with obtaining views of dimensional space, and it deals with transformation of one kind of space to another kind of space.
 Whereby perspective happens when a three-dimensional Object located in three-dimensional Object Space (real, virtual, or imaginary) is transformed into a two or three-dimensional Image located in dimensional Image Space (real or virtual).

 It is essential to realise that one kind of perspective will typically involve multiple types of space.
 Let us take the example of a person looking at a painting of distant mountains.
 The viewer creates a Visual Space using pictorial elements perceived from a Graphical Space (the painting), including an inherent Mathematical Space expressed by the artist as a Linear Perspective projection.
 The overall effect is an apparent (or illusionistic) perspective view of a Natural or Physical Space (ref.
 Environmental Perspective).

-The upshot is that anyone who wishes to apply perspective to a visual problem has to decide first which Categories of Space are involved; before identifying which Perspective Categories, Components, Phenomena, Methods, and Forms are operating, and so to understand the generated Perspective Product(s).
-Ergo understanding the different Categories of Space, and operating processes of perspective, is of central importance if we wish to explain how and why the Optical, Visual and Represented Worlds appear as they do.
+The upshot is that anyone who wishes to apply perspective to a visual problem has to decide first which categories of space are involved; before identifying which Perspective Categories, Phenomena, Methods, and Forms are operating, and so to understand the generated Perspective Product(s).
+Ergo understanding the different categories of space, and operating processes of perspective, is of central importance if we wish to explain how and why the Optical, Visual and Represented Worlds appear as they do.

 The Manifold Nature of Perspective